enochkonda/Algorithms/README.md

-Here, I have moved my competitive programming solutions onto github to make a topic based compilation of solutions.
+Here, I have moved my competitive programming solutions onto github to make a topic based compilation of my solutions.
 If you still see folders after clicking a topic folder, that means that the folders you are seeing have the given problem and a note.